-Byron Storer enters his sixth season as an NFL coach and his second year as the assistant special teams coach with the Silver and Black.
+Byron Storer enters his seventh season as an NFL coach and his third year as the assistant special teams coach with the Silver and Black.

 In his first season with the Raiders, Storer helped guide a special teams unit that ranked fourth in the league with an 11.6 punt return average, a 26-place improvement from 2017 (5.7 avg.).
 Storer saw WR/RS Dwayne Harris total 29 kick returns for 663 yards with 20 punt returns for 281 yards and one touchdown.
 His 99-yard touchdown return marked the longest punt return in franchise history and is tied for the second-longest in NFL history.
 Harris was named AFC Special Teams Player of the Week in Week 4 and Week 16 during his first season in Oakland.